 What's the best eco white paint?

-Key brands in this area include Earthborn, which holds the UK’s first EU Ecolabel for Indoor Paints and Varnishes, Paint The Town Green, which produces its water-based paints using hydro, wind and geothermal power from Icelandic volcanoes, Edward Bulmer, with its plastic free microporous paints that allows surfaces to breathe (a boon for heritage buildings), Eicó, which has an incredibly low VOC rating and is practically odor free (great for allergy suffers) and Cornish Milk Mineral Paint, a vegan brand which provides its toxin free, water based paints in recyclable cartons.
+Key brands in this area include Earthborn, which holds the UK’s first EU Ecolabel for Indoor Paints and Varnishes, Paint The Town Green, which produces its water-based paints using hydro, wind and geothermal power from Icelandic volcanoes, Edward Bulmer, with its plastic-free microporous paints that allow surfaces to breathe (a boon for heritage buildings), Eicó, which has an incredibly low VOC rating and is practically odor-free (great for allergy suffers) and Cornish Milk Mineral Paint, a vegan brand which provides its toxin-free, water-based paints in recyclable cartons.

 How to paint the ceiling